Attention, We Have a Gap!

 The problem here is that we can too often either not be aware of these inconsistencies at all, or let them “go in one ear and out the other.”

 Such bypassing happens because we don’t realize how important an indicator this ontological buzz is, and we don’t know how to work with it at all.
+This is expressed in feelings like – “Uh, they’re not quite right, they don’t quite correctly understand ‘the thing’, damn… how can we even come to an agreement?
+I’ll try saying the same thing in different words several times, maybe that will help”

 Ground the gap between perceptions and reality.

-You can start by capturing semantic patterns in communication with colleagues, and in communication with “yourself,” these kinds of signals.
+You can start by capturing semantic patterns in communication with colleagues, and in communication with “yourself”:

 - A vague, stumbling answer to a question – an answer without confidence, with stutters, hesitations.
 Lack of confidence and specificity in the answer may, and often does, indicate that the words are poorly connected to reality;